Bladder Control Problems in Children

 Treating Bladder Control Issues Common in Children

-Because our pediatric urologists work closely with other specialists, we’re able to make your child’s visit as convenient and comprehensive as possible.
-This collaboration means you don’t need multiple visits to address more than one problem.
+Because our pediatric urology team works closely with other pediatric specialists, we’re able to make your child’s visit as convenient and comprehensive as possible.
+This collaboration means you don’t need multiple visits to address the problem.
 For example, if your child experiences bladder control problems and constipation, we can arrange for your child to receive care from a pediatric urologist and a pediatric gastroenterologist.
 Likewise, if bladder control is related to diabetes, your child’s care team will include a pediatric endocrinologist.
+If nerve issues are found, we may involve pediatric neurologists or neurosurgeons.

 Psychological and Social Support

-We know your child may feel embarrassed and ashamed or suffer from low self-confidence.
-Our pediatric psychologists, counselors, and social workers help your child learn to cope, especially if he or she is having difficulty while they’re at school or in social situations.
+We know your child may feel embarrassed and ashamed or experience low self-confidence.
+Our pediatric psychologists, counselors, and social workers can help your child learn to cope, especially if they are having difficulty while they’re at school or in social situations.

 Child Life Specialists